LauraPorto/clinicaDental-GianLaura/README.md

 ---

-<p align="center"> This is our first proyect using the ORM - Sequelize
+<p align="center"> This is our first project using the ORM - Sequelize
     <br>
 </p>